Skin Betting in Esports: How In-Game Items Became Wagering Currency

 FAQ

-Is skins betting legal in my country?
+Is betting with skins legal in Zimbabwe?